Meseret Abebayahau

 Meseret Abebayehu Alemu (born 28 June 1998) is an Ethiopian long-distance runner who specializes in the marathon.
 She is a winner of multiple international marathons and has achieved a personal best time under 2:20.

 Career

 Abebayehu won the 2022 Yellow River Estuary Marathon in China with a time of 2:27:53.
 Later that year, she made a significant improvement at the Rock 'n' Roll Madrid Marathon, finishing second in 2:25:18, more than five minutes faster than her previous best.

 In 2023, she claimed another major title at the Xiamen Marathon, crossing the line first in 2:24:42.
 Later that year, she achieved a career milestone at the Amsterdam Marathon.
 Competing in a world-class field, she secured a second-place finish and shattered the 2:20 barrier for the first time, setting a new personal best of 2:19:50.

-Abebayehu continued to show her versatility in 2024, improving her half marathon personal best to 1:09:59.
+In 2024, Abebayehu improved her half marathon personal best to 1:09:59.
 She also finished seventh at the Tokyo Marathon, a World Marathon Major.